 Ubisoft has confirmed that their upcoming ship simulation video game, Skull and Bones, has been delayed again.
-And as of now, it is expected to have a launch window date sometime between the end of 2022 to the first quarter of 2023.
+It has a launch window date sometime between the end of 2022 to the first quarter of 2023.

 The announcement came during Ubisoft’s full-year earnings report for 2020.
-During the report, Ubisoft revealed its line-up of games for 2021, including Rainbow Six Quarantine, Far Cry 6, The Division Heartland, Rider Republic, and Roller Champions.
+During the report, Ubisoft revealed its line-up of games for 2021.
+This includes Rainbow Six Quarantine, Far Cry 6, The Division Heartland, Rider Republic, and Roller Champions.
 Ubisoft, later on, confirmed their plans to delay Skull and Bones from a 2021 release date to 2022/2023.

 Skull and Bones was first announced during E3 2017 and was originally planned for release in 2018.
 But due to some circumstances, it was later pushed back to 2019 and then in 2020.
 The pandemic hit, and most of the games were put on hold.